rushik008/privacy-policy-all-in-one-dictionary/README.md

 As we do not collect personal information, we do not use or disclose user data for any purpose.
 While our App may require an internet connection for certain features, we do not track, store, or analyze user activity within the App.

 Third-Party Services
-The All In One Dictionary app may include links to third-party services, including the official websites of the Cambridge Dictionary (https://dictionary.cambridge.org), Oxford Dictionary (https://www.oxfordlearnersdictionaries.com), Thesaurus (https://www.thesaurus.com), and Collins Dictionary (https://www.collinsdictionary.com/), to enhance the user experience.
+The All In One Dictionary app may include links to third-party services, including the official websites of the Cambridge Dictionary (https://dictionary.cambridge.org), Oxford Dictionary (https://www.oxfordlearnersdictionaries.com) and Thesaurus (https://www.thesaurus.com), to enhance the user experience.
 Please be aware that these third-party services have their own privacy policies, and we do not control how they collect or use your data.
 We encourage you to review the privacy policies of these third-party services.

 Children's Privacy
 Our App is designed to be suitable for users of all ages, including children under the age of 13.
 We do not knowingly collect personal information from children.
 If you are a parent or guardian and believe that your child has provided us with personal information, please contact us, and we will promptly delete such information from our records.